daiheng-zhang/daiheng-zhang.github.io/_pages/cv.md

 Work experience
 ======
+* May 2025 - present: Research intern in Genbio AI
+  * Accelerate the training and sampling of AlphaFold3.
+  * Supervisor: Dr. Zhao Zhang and Dr. Hongyi Wang.

 * Aug 2024 - Jan 2025: Research intern in Bytedance AI lab
   * Exploring the multimodal protein language model.
-  * Supervisor: Dr. Zaixiang Zheng and Professor Quanquan Gu.
+  * Supervisor: Dr. Zaixiang Zheng.

 * April 2024 - July 2024: Research intern in MoleculeMind
   * Build the model for enzyme kinetics prediction.